Family of man killed during Kenosha protests files lawsuit

 Anthony Huber was participating in an Aug.
 25 protest sparked by the police shooting of Jacob Blake two days earlier.
 The Black man was left partially paralyzed after he was shot in the back by police during a domestic disturbance call.

-Rittenhouse, who was 17 at the time, traveled from his home in Antioch, Illinois, and joined other armed individuals in Kenosha who answered a call from local militia to protect businesses from protesters.
+Rittenhouse, who is white, was 17 at the time and traveled from his home in Antioch, Illinois, and joined other armed individuals in Kenosha who answered a call from local militia to protect businesses from protesters.
 The protests turned chaotic that night.

 Rosenbaum was shot in the parking lot of an auto dealership and as Rittenhouse ran from the scene he stumbled and fell.
 Huber was shot in the chest as he tried to disarm Rittenhouse by wrestling his rifle away.